Anjali655/TaskManagement-App/README.md

-#Task Management App
+# Task Manager

 ## How to run
-1)Clone the repository.
+1. Clone the repository.
-2)Install dependencies: npm install.
+2. Install dependencies: `npm install`.
-3)Run the app: npm run dev.
+3. Run the app: `npm run dev`.